-- Introduction - Many particles impossible to solve but energy, momentum, and angular momentum are conserved. - Work vs Heat, separation of time scales, chaotic vs collective motion. - Macroscopic/thermodynamic state variables, P pressure, V volume, T temperature, E internal energy,...
+- Introduction - Many particles impossible to solve but energy, momentum, and angular momentum are conserved. - Discussion of equilibrium state and macroscopic variables. - Work vs Heat, separation of time scales, chaotic vs collective motion. - Macroscopic/thermodynamic state variables, P pressure, V volume, T temperature, E internal energy,...
 Energy E is a function of a state and can be expressed through other variables of state, for example E(P, V).
 Each given macroscopic state has a specific energy in equilibrium.
 The macroscopic variables do not provide complete description of the microscopic state! - Energy conservation $$dE = \mathbf{d}\mathcal{A} + \mathbf{d}Q$$ , where ${\mathcal A}$ work done on the system.
 Collective.